19 September 1960

 - Pakistan was wary of India’s geographical dominance in this aspect as the source of all the rivers lay within India.
 Alarmed at the prospect of drought and other disasters, Pakistan hoped to take the matter to the International Court of Justice.
 India, however, contended that the matter was a bilateral issue and should be resolved accordingly.

 - Eventually, the World Bank was able to broker an agreement that came to be known as the Indus Waters Treaty.
-This was signed by the Indian Prime Minister Pundit Jawaharlal Nehru and the Pakistani President Ayub Khan.
+This was signed by the Indian Prime Minister Pandit Jawaharlal Nehru (born on November 14, 1889) and the Pakistani President Ayub Khan.

 - This treaty has withstood wars and other conflicts between India and Pakistan.